asalabub/RepData_PeerAssessment1/PA1_template.md

 incomplete <- sum(!complete.cases(data))
 ```

-**In the original dataset there were a total of 2304 incomplete rows.**
+**In the original dataset there were a total of 2304 incomplete rows.
+The strategy was to fill the NAs with the average of steps taken during the same interval in other days.**

 ```r